prome02/novelai/README.md

 - [ ] Expand export options (e.g., EPUB, Kindle formats).
 - [ ] More and better labeled voices and voice samples
 - [ ] Enhance security and privacy measures for user data (do not run this on the internet - it needs some security hardening to prevent reading/writing files outside of books directory)
+- [ ] Generate windows, linux, and mac installers with [PyInstaller](https://pyinstaller.org/en/stable/) or another tool like it.

 ## License